HeySkidee/practice/README.md

 ### guy works hard af
 ### Devil told me keep doin this shit

-give urself a chance till 24 and do whatever the fuck it takes to become successful. if things didn't go well even after that. if u didn't reach the state u wanted then kill yourself.
+give urself a chance till 24 and do whatever the fuck it takes to become successful. if u didn't reach the state u wanted, if things didn't go well even after that then kill yourself.

 till then do whatever it takes. sacrifices, habits, speed, decisions, fuck distractions etc.